nebrius/reduxology/README.md

 const AppContainer = connect(mapStateToProps, mapDispatchToProps)(AppComponent);
 ```

 Worse, the way this location is defined cannot be reused between reducers and containers.
-You have to manually verify the paths are correct on both sides by hand, _even if you're using TypeScript_.
+You have to manually verify the paths are correct separately in containers and combineReducers calls by hand, _even if you're using TypeScript_.
 Indeed, this is the biggest struggle I've had with TypeScript and React+Redux, because I had to effectively duplicate type information manually between these two parts of the application.

 ### Conclusion <!-- omit in toc -->